 K teacher /director

-Barbara Hennessey is the head teacher for the three day (Monday/Wednesday/Friday) four year old extended/traditional Pre-K class.
-She also is an assistant teacher in the (Tuesday/Thursday) extended/traditional three year old class.
-This is her third year as part of the Bright Spot family.
+Barbara Hennessey is the head teacher for the three day (Monday/Wednesday/Friday) four year old extended/traditional Pre-K class and also is the head teacher for the (Tuesday/Thursday) extended/traditional three year old class.
+This is her fifth year as part of the Bright Spot family.
 Her previous experience includes teaching Early Childhood in Montessori and Head Start programs.

 class room aide

-Kristen Grohe is a classroom aide for the Kindergarten program.
-She assists with classroom activities, preparing materials, and monitoring students.
-Kristen has worked at Bright Spot for 8 years.
+Marla Kline is a classroom aide for both the 2 Day and 3 Day programs.
+She assists with classroom projects, monitoring children, and materials preparation.
+Marla has been at Bright Spot for 9 years.

 class room aide

-Marla Kline is a classroom aide for both the 2 Day and 3 Day programs.
+Becky Ries is a classroom aide for the 2 Day program.
 She assists with classroom projects, monitoring children, and materials preparation.
-Marla has been at Bright Spot for 7 years.
+This is her first year at Bright Spot.

 Research indicates that children learn more rapidly from birth to age six than at any other time in their lives.
 Recognizing the importance of this first exposure to a school setting as a happy and exciting experience, Bright Spot Preschool & Kindergarten endeavors to maintain the highest standards in early childhood education through enriching, educational experiences in strong, well-balanced programs that have been designed to meet the intellectual, social, emotional and physical needs of all our students.
 We believe that this is important for creating a strong foundation for lifelong learning and success.